meta-llama/llama-recipes/src/docs/single_gpu.md

 Given combination of PEFT and Int8 quantization, we would be able to fine_tune a Meta Llama 3 8B model on one consumer grade GPU such as A10.

 ## Requirements
-To run the examples, make sure to install the llama-recipes package (See [README.md](../README.md) for details).
+To run the examples, make sure to install the llama-cookbook package (See [README.md](../README.md) for details).

-**Please note that the llama-recipes package will install PyTorch 2.0.1 version, in case you want to run FSDP + PEFT, please make sure to install PyTorch nightlies.**
+**Please note that the llama-cookbook package will install PyTorch 2.0.1 version, in case you want to run FSDP + PEFT, please make sure to install PyTorch nightlies.**

 ## How to run it?